ResiSense/ResiSense.github.io/pages/integrated-human-practice.md

 >
 > ### Professor Stephen Tsui
 > ![Portrait of Professor Stephen Tsui](/assets/humans/stephen%20tsui%20full-Enhanced-SR%20transparent.png)
-> Professor Tsui is a renowned expert in the field of Biomedical Sciences and the director of the Hong Kong Bioinformatics Centre and the Centre for Microbial Genomics and Proteomics at The Chinese University of Hong Kong (CUHK).
+> [Professor Tsui](https://www2.sbs.cuhk.edu.hk/en-gb/people/academic-staff/prof-tsui-kwok-wing-stephen) is a renowned expert in the field of Biomedical Sciences and the director of the [Hong Kong Bioinformatics Centre](http://www.hkbic.cuhk.edu.hk/) and the Centre for Microbial Genomics and Proteomics at the Chinese University of Hong Kong.
 > <span class="--human-card-above"></span>
 >
 > In the interview with Prof Tsui, we discussed the feasibility and efficiency of our point-of-care (POC) kit and analysed the current market.